 In Second Life, some stores offer consumer electronics in exchange for virtual currency (lindens), and buyers can have goods delivered to their real residences.
-This way, buyers can check out products they would like to buy in shape and form and have the same product (eg. clothing, handiwork) delivered to them.
+This way, buyers can check out products during the product life cycle and they would like to buy in shape and form and have the same product (eg. clothing, handiwork) delivered to them.

-E-commerce and OTT platforms have improved, largely by understanding their consumers.
+eCommerce and OTT platforms have improved, largely by understanding their consumers.
 Better products can only be sold by better understanding the needs and requirements of the end-user.
-Furthermore, personalizing products can help emulate user choices and thus, give the user the best experience possible, in the process.
+Furthermore, personalized marketing of products can help emulate user choices and thus, give the user the best experience possible, in the process.
 Improving the consumer base and subsequently, expanding the scale of business.

 Personalization is the process of creating something that matches the individual requirements of each customer.
 The idea is to develop products or services that match the personal feelings of the customers.